MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/32k-pages-optional-feature.md

 ## Next steps

-To enable the Database 32k pages optional feature in your forest or domain, see [Enable 32k pages in Active Directory Domain Services](enable-32k-pages-optional-feature.md).
+To enable the Database 32k pages optional feature in your forest or domain, see [Enable Database 32k pages optional feature in Active Directory Domain Services](enable-32k-pages-optional-feature.md).